 “I travel not to go anywhere, but to go.
 I travel for travel’s sake.
 The great affair is to move.

-In an age of information at your fingertips and low-cost air travel, the distances between places have seemed to shrink.
+In an age of information at your fingertips and low-cost air travel, the distance between places has seemed to shrink.
 You can arrive at an airport terminal in a totally different country with no real sense of the leap in cultures you’ve just made.

 Travelling by train lets you slow down and experience the journey for what it is, with time to think and appreciate national and regional differences as they unfold before you.

-And whether it’s a week-long trip or a whole month, Interrail brings a real spirit of adventure and discovery to European travel.
+And whether it’s a week-long trip or a whole month, Interrail brings a genuine spirit of adventure and discovery to European travel.

 2. Travelling Long Distances by Train